sushant1212/Deep-Learning-Notes/DL/hyperparameter_tuning.md

 ## Week 2:
 ### Mini-Batch Gradient Descent:
-<p>When we have a large data, if we update our parametrs at the end of after going through the whole data set, it would take a lot of time for the cost to converge to a smaller value.
+<p>When we have a large data, if we update our parameters at the end of after going through the whole data set, it would take a lot of time for the cost to converge to a smaller value.
 To rectify this we use mini batches.
 We update the parameters after a number of data, for eg 1000.
-This will help the algorithm to clet the cost onverge to a minima faster and in lesser number of iterations.
+This will help the algorithm to  let the cost onverge to a minima faster and in lesser number of iterations.
 </p>
 <br>
 <p>